 As mentioned above, you can find a configuration menu in Jarvis’ main menu.
 Right-click the small yellow bell icon in your systray, and select Preferences from the context menu.
-This will spawn a modest window where you can adjust general settings, but also options regarding learners, logging and network.
+This will spawn a modest window where you can adjust general settings and options regarding learners, logging, and network.

-For instance, you can modify the application’s startup behavior (i.e. set it to run on startup), check for updates automatically and enable or disable system notifications.
-You can also perform a manual check for updates by clicking the appropriate button.
+For instance, you can modify the application’s startup behavior (i.e., set it to run on startup), check for updates automatically and enable or disable system notifications.
+You can also manually check for updates by clicking the appropriate button.

 FAQ: learn more about Jarvis

 - Can I use Jarvis to automate tasks?